Lockie Kratz

 Lockie Kratz (born 27 March 2000) is a Canadian rugby union player, currently playing for the New Orleans Gold of Major League Rugby (MLR) and the Canadian national team.
 His preferred position is centre.

+Early life

+Kratz was born in San Diego, California, and raised in Victoria, British Columbia.
+He attended Oak Bay High School, helping the rugby team win a provincial rugby championship.
+Kratz then played college rugby for the Victoria Vikes.

 Professional career

-Kratz signed for Major League Rugby side New Orleans Gold for the 2021 Major League Rugby season.
+Kratz signed for Major League Rugby side New Orleans Gold for the 2021 Major League Rugby season after a successful trial period, becoming the youngest member of the roster.
 Kratz made his debut for Canada in the 2021 July rugby union tests.

+Personal life

+Kratz has an older brother, Gavin, who also plays rugby.
+His grandfather, Jim Gallagher, played for the North Sydney Rugby Club and captained the Australia national under-20 rugby union team.
+Kratz is a dual citizen of the United States and Canada.